-2. Corruption takes many forms, and can affect trade in many different ways.
-In many countries, it affects customs practices and decisions on the award of government procurement contracts.
+2. Corruption is an impediment to trade, a serious barrier to development, and a direct threat to our collective security.
+Corruption takes many forms and affects trade and development in different ways.
+In many countries, it affects customs practices, licensing decisions, and the awarding of government procurement contracts.
 If left unchecked, bribery and corruption can negate market access gained through trade negotiations, undermine the foundations of the international trading system, and frustrate broader reforms and economic stabilization programs.
-U.S. firms also report that demands for "facilitation payments" from foreign customs officials can be an every-day element of the customs importation process.
+Corruption also hinders development and contributes to the cycle of poverty.

 Information on specific problems associated with bribery and corruption is difficult to obtain, particularly since perpetrators go to great lengths to conceal their activities.
-Nevertheless, a consistent complaint from U.S. firms is that they have experienced situations that suggest corruption has played a role in the award of foreign contracts.
-This is particularly true in large infrastructure projects.
-Since the United States enacted the Foreign Corrupt Practices Act (FCPA) in 1977, U.S. companies have been prohibited from bribing foreign public officials.
+Nevertheless, a consistent complaint from U.S. firms is that they have experienced situations that suggest corruption has played a role in the award of billions of dollars of foreign contracts and delayed or prevented the efficient movement of goods.
+Since the United States enacted the Foreign Corrupt Practices Act (FCPA) in 1977, U.S. companies have been prohibited from bribing foreign public officials, and numerous other domestic laws discipline corruption of public officials at the state and federal levels.
+The United States is committed to the active enforcement of the FCPA.